dataspecer/ds-wdoi/comments-ideas/ideas.md

                 1. Use a graph to select classes he wants to see properties from (graph could be searchable with text).
                 2. If there was no graph and he wanted to navigate, he could use grouping view based on parent class.
 The groups in the view would have headers.
 The headers would contain links to other parents in the shown list. -> So it is not a selection but just scroll to a different position in the list.
                 3. It could be the same as in dataspecer sidebar, only it could be serialized.
 The sidebar classes would show depth + navigation links as in the previous example (3.).
 User could maybe select the ones he wants to see and maybe also search by text in the sidebar.
-        2. how only the ones pertaining to the class defined by constraints on edges - this is in current dataspecer it seems
+        2. Show only the ones pertaining to the class defined by constraints on edges - this is in current dataspecer it seems
            - I dont like this very much, because there can be a lot of classes, so how should a user be able to search all of them?
            - What can the user do?
              1. We could use the same graph and he would select what classes he wants to see properties from.